Message from Sheila (our PTA President)

 - Ohio PTA and National PTA, through government and foundation grants, develop needed research and programming in vital areas such as parenting, drug and alcohol abuse, critical television viewing skills, comprehensive health education and the arts.

 - Ohio PTA distributes an Annual Resource Guide of valuable program suggestions, membership promotions and PTA information to each unit president.
-Each president also receives “Our Children” which includes “What’s Happening in Washington” from the National PTA and the Ohio PTA"The News”.
+Each president also receives “Our Children” which includes “What’s Happening in Washington” from the National PTA and the Ohio PTA"Voice”.
 These useful periodicals are available to all members at modest subscription rates.

 - National PTA promotes PTA activities and membership through news releases, public service announcements on radio and television, and a public service advertising campaign in magazines.

 - Ohio PTA provides blanket federal income tax exemption through the Internal Revenue Service for all PTA units and councils.
 Your local PTA unit is considered a 501(c)(3) because of its affiliation with Ohio PTA.